AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrage-tag-loader.md

 hide: yes
 hidefromtoc: yes
 ---
-# Use tags: Implement the loader tag for the Web SDK extension
+# Implement the loader tag for the Web SDK extension

 >[!NOTE]
 >